Treasure of Gourdon: Contents

 The chalice is 7.5 cm tall.
 It rests on a truncated conical base; two handles that take the form of highly stylized birds that are recognizable solely by their beaks and garnets that form the eyes.
 The body of the chalice has a reverse-dragooned base.
 The upper part of the chalice is decorated with cloisonné garnets and turquoises cut into the shapes of hearts and palmettes.

-The shape of the chalice may be compared to the kantharos of ceramic or metal; a common wine cup shape of the andcient Greeks and Romans.
+The shape of the chalice may be compared to the kantharos of ceramic or metal; a common wine cup shape of the ancient Greeks and Romans.
 The decoration can be considered "barbarian" in both iconography and technique, and was made uncommonly light and portable by employing the cloisonné technique.
 Comparable bird motifs may be traced back to Visigoth, Lombard and Merovingian metalwork.

-The rectangular paten is 19.5 cm by 12.5 cm, and 1.6 cm deep.
+The rectangular paten is 19.5 by 12.5 cm and 1.6 cm deep.
 It presents a border of cloisonné garnets, a central cross in garnets and four corner motifs of turquoise.
 The Christian cross unequivocally identifies the ensemble as Christian.

 War in eastern Gaul in the 520s came against the Burgundians.
 It was waged by the four successors of Clovis.
 The war came to a decisive end with the Battle of Vézeronce, in 524, with a conclusive Burgundian defeat.